-The Investment Manager operates a data driven quantitative good governance test used to consider investments into companies.
-M&G excludes investments in securities that are considered as failing the Investment Manager's good governance test.
+The Investment Manager operates data driven quantitative good governance tests used to consider investments into companies.
+The Investment Manager excludes investments in securities that are considered as failing the Investment Manager's good governance tests.
 When assessing good governance practice the Investment Manager will, as a minimum, have regard to matters it sees relevant to the four identified pillars of good governance (sound management structures, employee relations, remuneration of staff and tax compliance).